decodeuis/decodeui/src/routes/api/chat/SYSTEM_PROMPT.md

 - `displayOrder`: number - Determines Item order among siblings

 ### Optional Properties
-- `componentName`: string - name of the component any of: 'Html', 'Data', 'Slot' or Custom Component name if specified in prompt.
+- `componentName`: string - name of the component any of: 'Html', 'Slot' or Custom Component name if specified in prompt.
 - `fns`: Function Body string - function definitions for the Item e.g. "return {fn1: () => {}}".
-Its the place where you add javascript code to generate dynamic properties for the Item.
-It will be inherited to all the children of the Item.
+Its the place where you add javascript code to define state and functions that can be shared with current or child components.
+It will be inherited to all the children of the Item. **Prefer using `fns` for defining state and functions (instead of passing them through context in props function).**
+  - Functions defined in parent `fns` are automatically available to all children via `args.fns`
 - `props`: Function Body string - dynamic properties for the Item, it returns an object with key-value pairs e.g. "return {key: value}".
 Its the place where you add javascript code to generate dynamic properties for the Item.
   - Use 'props' for dynamic props.
 It is a Function Body string that should return an object with key-value pairs.
   - You can add static props directly to the vertex properties, prefer the 'props' when value is dynamic.
 - `css`: Function Body string - css for the Item e.g. "return \`._id {color: \${args.theme.var.color.primary}}\`;" Its the place where you add javascript code to generate css for the Item.
+- `hide`: boolean - controls visibility of the Item.
+If true, the Item will be hidden.It should returned from 'props' function either boolean or function returning boolean, function is preferred: e.g. "return { hide: () => args.contextData.someCondition === true }"
+- `show`: boolean - controls visibility of the Item.
+If false, the Item will be hidden.It should returned from 'props' function either boolean or function returning boolean, function is preferred: e.g. "return { show: () => args.contextData.someCondition === true }"

 ### Property Types
 **Important**: All vertex properties should be primitives (string, number, boolean, null) and not complex types like arrays or objects.
 For complex data structures, use the 'props' function body to return them dynamically.